willholland/getting-started-with-custom-formatting/blogs/Getting started with custom view formatting.md

 I should also warn you that your HTML and CSS skills are going to come into play a lot more here, as you'll be trying to work with multiple elements to position them correctly.

-If you're not en expert, that's perfectly okay - I'm not one either - you'll just need an extra dose of patience.
+If you're not an expert, that's perfectly okay - I'm not one either - you'll just need an extra dose of patience.
 Trial and error will get you there, eventually.
 I'm not going to dwell on the particular CSS used in these examples except in cases where it's a pattern that could be applied to other use cases.

 And that's pretty much it.
 There's some new stuff we'll learn about that only applies to View formatting, but everything we learned from the previous blog post will apply here as well.